-We’re shutting down this service in December 2010.
+We’re shutting down this API in December 2010.
 For further details, please see the Deprecated Services blog post.

 Discover who visits your favorite sites, including your own!
 MyBlogLog powers the Recent Reader widget seen on many blog sidebars which feature photos of a sites' most recent readers.
 Use the API to query the MyBlogLog social network and pull meta-data associated with our user and site profiles.
 The MyBlogLog API enables social networking services on demand.